SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

-In Figures \ref{fig:llama_gsm8k_hexphi} and \ref{fig:qwen_gsm8k_hexphi}, we compare utility (blue, left $y$-axis) and HexPhi harmfulness (red, right $y$-axis) against the number of safety samples for GSM8K experiments, to capture the trade-offs between task utility and harmfulness observed in our study, corroborating \citet{bianchi2024safetytunedllamaslessonsimproving}'s observations.
+\refig{fig:llama_2_gsm8k_hexphi}–\ref{fig:qwen_gsm8k_hexphi} compare utility (blue, left $y$-axis) and HexPhi harmfulness (red, right $y$-axis) across different safety sample sizes for GSM8K.
+This illustrates the trade-off between utility and harmfulness, corroborating the findings of \citet{bianchi2024safetytunedllamaslessonsimproving}.
+The patterns are similar for Llama-3.1 and Qwen-2.5.